auth0/auth0-mcp-server/README.md

 - No sensitive information is stored in plain text
 - Authentication uses OAuth 2.0 device authorization flow
 - Minimal permissions are requested for API access
+- Easy token removal via `logout` command when no longer needed

+> [!IMPORTANT]
+> For security best practices, always use `npx @auth0/auth0-mcp-server logout` when you're done with a session or switching between tenants.
+This ensures your authentication tokens are properly removed from the system keychain.

 > [!CAUTION]
 > Always review the permissions requested during the authentication process to ensure they align with your security requirements.